azkaban/azkaban/docs/imageMgmtAPI.rst

 REST API EndPoints
 ------------------
 Azkaban web server will host these APIs for each Azkaban cluster.
-Initially to start with there will be image management CRUD APIs and percentage wise image ramp up API.
-API for populating new image type
-This API will be used to populate newly created image types.
-As a result of invocation of this API, a new image type will be inserted in the image_types table.
-One owner and role (admin by default) can be specified during image creation.
-Separate ownerships API will be provided later to manage image ownerships.
-Ownership information will be stored in the image_ownerships table.

 /imageTypes
 ***********
+This end-point is accessible by Azkaban ADMIN only.
+Creating new imageTypes/jobtypes is one time activity.

 .. _create-image-type:

 Register new image type (Create)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+While registering image type one of the owners must be image type ADMIN (with ADMIN role).
+At least two owners must be specified while registering new image types and one of them must be ADMIN.
+This would help manage the image types if any one of the owners leaves the organization.

+Other two roles are ``MEMBER`` and ``GUEST``. ``ADMIN`` has full access including adding and deleting new owners (these APIs will be provided later). ``MEMBER`` can perform all the CRUD operations except adding/deleting new owner (these APIs will be provided later). ``GUEST`` role can have only read/get access to view the image metadata.

 - **Method:** POST
 - **Request URL:** /imageTypes
 - **Request Body:**